Gok-creator/Advance-Perception/README.md

 A lightweight Unreal Engine component that attaches a perception target directly to a skeletal bone (e.g. `"head"`), allowing AI to "see" actors from more accurate positions like the head or spine.

-Perfect for stealth, sniping, or cinematic AI behavior.

 ---